DLakomy/Mastermind/README.md

 3. Better code coverage (the logic and IO aren't covered now)

 Update after 5 years:
 1. Forget about the things above (no time).
+DONE, totally forgotten
 2. Bump to Scala 3, add Scalafmt and native image as an exercise.
+DONE